tlienart/Franklin.jl/docs/syntax/utils.md

 # Utils

-\blurb{The utils file allows to create functions to customise markdown parsing and/or d HTML generation.}
+\blurb{The utils file allows to create functions to customise markdown parsing and/or HTML generation.}

 \lineskip